Jeffery P. Hopkins: Education

 Hopkins attended the Middlesex School.
 He received a Bachelor of Arts from Bowdoin College in 1982 and a Juris Doctor from the Ohio State University Moritz College of Law in 1985.

 Career

 Hopkins served as a law clerk for Judge Alan Eugene Norris of the Ohio Court of Appeals from 1985 to 1986 and the United States Court of Appeals for the Sixth Circuit from 1986 to 1987.
 From 1987 to 1990, he was also an associate at Squire, Sanders & Dempsey LLP (now Squire Patton Boggs).
 From 1990 to 1993, he was an assistant United States attorney for the Southern District of Ohio.
 Intermittently, from 1998 to 2011, Hopkins was an adjunct professor at the University of Cincinnati College of Law.

 Bankruptcy court

 From 1996 to 2022, Hopkins has served as a United States bankruptcy judge of the United States District Court for the Southern District of Ohio.
-From 2014 to 2022, he has served as Chief Judge.
+From 2014 to 2022, he served as Chief Judge.